6 Best European River Cruise Lines

 They have great quality of ships, of service and food.
 I really like the decor as it’s quite modern.
 One of their features is that they have cabins which have both a Juliet balcony and a normal balcony.
 The advantage of the Juliet balcony is that it means the cabins can be slightly bigger.
 Cabins on board river cruise ships are quite small, so the advantage of having both is it means they can allow a little bit of extra space.

 AmaWaterways are sophisticated terms of technology and you’ll find lots of technology on board through the interactive television and on devices.

 The food is outstanding, with huge choice on the menus.
 They also have a specialty dining option, called the Chef’s Table, where you can watch the chefs prepare the food.

-They’re also very big on wellness and have a dedicated person on board looking after a wellness program.
+The line is also very big on wellness and has a dedicated person on board looking after a wellness program.
 They run classes and have lots of wellness excursions.
 They have bikes on board too.